11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 4. Mediator

 Disagreements or disputes naturally arise in life.
-Mediators work with parties to understand the issue they’re facing and reach a new outcome.
-As such, mediators often have to help parties regulate their emotions and parse facts in order to achieve an agreement that feels fair to everyone involved.
+As a mediator, you work with parties to understand their issue and reach a new outcome.
+As such, mediators often must help parties regulate their emotions and parse facts to achieve a fair agreement for everyone involved.

 Related liberal arts subjects: Psychology, communication studies, sociology